tjguk/dojo-board/README.rst

     bool(b1) # False

 The length of the board is the product of its dimension lengths.
-If any dimension is infinite, the board length is infinte.
+If any dimension is infinite, the board length is infinite.
 NB to find the amount of data on the board, use lendata::

     b1 = board.Board((4, 4))